Evan Longoria Player Props: Diamondbacks vs. Rays

 Evan Longoria At The Plate

-- Longoria has an RBI in 15 of 40 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in one contest.
+- Longoria has picked up an RBI in 37.5% of his games this year, with two or more RBI in 10.0% of his games.
+He has also produced three or more runs in one contest.

+- In 45.0% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (7.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.